KMXI

 KMXI is a commercial radio station located in Chico, California, broadcasting on 95.1 FM.
 KMXI airs an adult contemporary music format branded as "Today's Lite Rock Mix 95.1".

 History

-The station began in 1972 as KPAY-FM with a beautiful music format until 1987 when they shifted to an adult contemporary format.
-In April 1994 they changed their call letters to KMXI, now known as "Mix 95.1".
+The station began on November 16, 1972, as KPAY-FM with a beautiful music format until 1987, when they shifted to an adult contemporary format.
+On April 1, 1994, they changed their call letters to KMXI, now known as "Mix 95.1".